Updated: Mar 4

 Is your life mostly Formula One or do you take some time to go at a slower pace?

 How much time in the week do you spend resting or relaxing and taking some time out of a busy schedule?

-Do you stop for lunch at work and take a screen break or technology-free walk around the block?
+Do you stop for lunch at work and take a screen break or a technology-free walk around the block?

-If you can improve just some of those listed is an early night or a little time out to empty the stress bucket not even more worthwhile?
+If you can improve just some of those listed, is an early night or a little time out to empty the stress bucket not even more worthwhile?

 Just try half an hour earlier for a couple of days and see what a difference it makes.
 Set an alarm for bedtime if you need to!

-If you are you are struggling to sleep and feel it may be stress-related, or you are finding that coping with life is getting difficult and impacting the quality of your sleep then why not get in touch and see how Phoenix can support you to improve your life and wellbeing.
+If you are you are struggling to sleep and feel it may be stress-related, or you are finding that coping with life is getting difficult and impacting the quality of your sleep, then why not get in touch and see how Phoenix can support you to improve your life and wellbeing.

 First published Feb 2018

 Updated and republished Feb 2021